The Earth is sick, she is in need of some good doctors.

 In late 2016, movement was afoot to do something on a much bigger scale.
 Consulting and designing on a global solution began in earnest in 2017.
 Working with Dr Sarah Dawson, a biomedical engineer with an interest in systems and equipment for rural and remote areas and Dr Oliver Macleod-Smith, with whom he had been in partnership on the telemedical consults to Parks for eight years, a solution began to emerge.

 The model you will read about on this site is the result of thousands of hours of work and arguably the single biggest collection of first hand experiences anywhere in the world.
-In developing a model, a bewildering variety of disciplines had to assimilated.
+In developing a model, a bewildering variety of disciplines had to be assimilated.
 It required knowledge of general and emergency medicine, cognitive psychology, industrial psychology, neuroscience, learning and entrepreneurism.

 This work is both visionary, as it picks up on the history of First Aid for lay people and advances this in ways never done before, and is a deep and extremely competent approach to achieving this.

-In 2018, in a farewell to insurers, the doctors will be striking out on their path.
-This is a wonderful opportunity to create a sustainable medical solution, standing on its own two feet, at scale.
+2019 presents a wonderful opportunity to create a sustainable medical solution, standing on its own two feet, at scale.

 The plan is done, the structure now in place, we believe the next chapter in this story will be how the lessons from Parks are taken back to urban contexts to improve the delivery of medical support there.